theTeamFuture/code49-decoder/README.md

 ## About

-Decoder is written as a simple reverse program of [code49 encoder](https://github.com/lukecyca/code49).
+Decoder is written as a simple inverse program of [code49 encoder](https://github.com/lukecyca/code49).

-**Note:** [Code49 encoder](https://github.com/lukecyca/code49) is Python2 code, our decoder is Python3, so some of the original code are rewritten into Python3 grammar.
+**Note:** [Code49 encoder](https://github.com/lukecyca/code49) is in Python2, our decoder is in Python3, so some of the original codes are rewritten into Python3.

 ## References